For Information about ROTC please text the

 Who can join?

 ROTC is open to all students with no service obligation for the first two years of the program.
 Cadets who decide to commit to completing the program have opportunities for scholarships and stipends to help pay for school.
 Cadets with a high desire to succeed and take on extra challenges will have opportunities that no other college student will.

-If you are a high school junior you can begin your on-line application on June 12th 2016.
+If you are a high school junior you can begin your on-line application in June.
 Contact Mr. Harmon at email@example.com for more information.
 There will be three boards but you only need to apply once.
-The window to apply will typically be open until sometime in January 2017 but don't wait, get your application started early.
+The window to apply will typically be open until sometime in January but don't wait, get your application started early.

 Click here to apply for a National Scholarship

 If you are not awarded a National Scholarship do not give up.
 There are many other on-campus scholarships that are available once you get to school.
 Call us for details and specifics.

 ROTC is a college course that you sign-up just as you would any other course at college.
 Once you have enrolled in ROTC though the University we will have much more enrollment paperwork to fill out to fully participate in ROTC and to be considered for a scholarship/contract.
 Space for qualified Cadets is very limited these days.
 If your plan is to skip the first year and enroll in your sophomore year you may be too late.
 There is really nothing for you to do prior to school starting except to get in good physical shape.
 We will do all your paperwork to enroll you once class has started.